radiovisual/node-oauth-error/readme.md

 }
 ```

-If you know of any other formats that the error objects can have, please open an issue or send a pull request. *Thanks!*
+If you see something I am missing, please open an issue or send a pull request. *Thanks!*

 ## API